 - Provide opportunity for students to demonstrate depth of knowledge and expertise through both oral and written presentation.

 The CPC will be required at two (2) different times in the course of graduate study, usually the second semester (spring) and the last semester (fall) prior to internship.
+A total of three credits of CPC is required.

 Undergraduate Requirements for Non-Majors: